HarshKumar7687/insightboard/README.md

 ---

-only csv and excel file can be uploaded
+only csv and excel file can be uploaded.